Jurin Laksanawisit

-Jurin Laksanawisit (林明利, จุรินทร์ ลักษณวิศิษฏ์, born 15 March 1956) is a Thai Democrat Party politician and author of ethnic Chinese descent.
+Jurin Laksanawisit (林明利, จุรินทร์ ลักษณวิศิษฏ์, born 15 March 1956) is a Thai Democrat Party politician.
 He was former Minister of Public Health and Minister of Education during Abhisit Vejjajiva premiership along with member of the House of Representatives for eleven times.

 Early life and family

-Jurin was born in Thai Mueang District, Phang Nga Province.
+Jurin was born in Thai Mueang District, Phang Nga Province in Thai Chinese family background (not Peranakans).
 He began to study at the elementary level from Sirirat Wittaya School and continuing education at secondary level at Suankularb Wittayalai School, then Bachelor's degree at Faculty of Political Science, Thammasat University and master's degree for Public Administration from National Institute of Development Administration.

 Political career

 In the government of Abhisit Vejjajiva, he received the position of Minister of Education in the 59th Council of Ministers, which from the public opinion poll by ABAC Poll regarding the government's performance in the past year, it was found that his work was 15 years of free education, with a score of 7.28 points from the full score of 10 it is considered a satisfactory level of government.

 From the case of resignation of Wittaya Kaewpharadai, Minister of Public Health make the Democratic Party Executive Committee resolved to allow him moved to a position Minister of Public Health instead the results of the public opinion survey in 2010 also found that he received the highest satisfaction rating from the Minister in the government with a score of 6.02 from the full score of 10.

-In 2019, he was chosen for Democrat Party leader after resignation of Abhisit Vejjajiva for responsible in failure of 2019 Thai general election.
+In 2019, he was elected leader of the Democrat Party, succeeding Abhisit Vejjajiva, who resigned following the party's poor performance in the 2019 Thai general election.
 He had previously been the deputy leader of the Democrat Party since 2003 for 16 years.

+Jurin resigned as party leader after the 2023 general election, in which the Democrats again did poorly.